StatistikStadtZuerich/sszvis/docs/static/bar-chart-horizontal-stacked/README.md

 Specifies a width for the bars in the stack layout.
 This value is not used in the horizontal orientation. (xScale is used instead).

-#### `stackedBarHorizontal.yAccessor(yAcc)`

-The y-accessor.
-The return values of this function are used to group elements together as stacks.

 #### `stackedBarHorizontal.yScale(yScale)`

 A y-scale.
 After the stack is computed, the y-scale is used to position each stack.